juliakm/DeepSearchAI/README.md

     - Add a [client secret to the service principal](https://learn.microsoft.com/en-us/entra/identity-platform/howto-create-service-principal-portal#option-3-create-a-new-client-secret).
     - Grant your app access to the resource group.
     - [Add a new federated identity for GitHub actions](https://learn.microsoft.com/en-us/entra/workload-id/workload-identity-federation-create-trust?pivots=identity-wif-apps-methods-azp).
 Specify an **Entity type of Environment** and a **GitHub environment name** of "test".
-- Assign the newly created federated identity the Contributor role in your resource group.
+- Assign the newly created federated identity the Owner role in your resource group with permission to assign all roles except for priviledged user roles.
 - Add an [Entra app registration](https://learn.microsoft.com/en-us/graph/auth-register-app-v2) for your App Service app to use for restricting access.
 Restrict access to Accounts in this organization directory online.

 1. Create [GitHub actions secrets](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions).